dawalters1/Wolf.Net/README.md

 - [Redis](https://redis.io/download)
   - I recommend using this if you plan on doing multiple input commands (formally known as Forms) or game bots
   - Redis isnt supported on windows anymore, I recommend using this [Port](https://github.com/tporadowski/redis/releases/download/v5.0.10/Redis-x64-5.0.10.msi)
+  - A generic Redis client wrapper package is available for bots Install-Package WOLF.Net.Redis

 # Getting Started